Campaigns sent using time-based scheduled delivery are delivered on specified days.

 Option 1: Send as soon as the campaign is launched

-If you choose to send a message as soon as it’s launched, it will begin sending as soon as you finish creating your campaign.
+If you choose to send a message as soon as it’s launched, your message will begin sending as soon as you finish creating your campaign.

 This type of schedule is designed for one-off campaigns that you wish to send immediately, such as messages about a current event.
 A sports app, for instance, may schedule push notifications on score updates using this option.
 In addition, when sending test messages aimed at just yourself or your team, this option allows you to deliver them immediately.